python/devguide/pullrequest.rst

 Licensing
 ---------

-For non-trivial changes, we must have your formal approval for distributing your work under the `PSF license`_.
+To accept your change we must have your formal approval for distributing your work under the `PSF license`_.
 Therefore, you need to sign a `contributor agreement`_ which allows the `Python Software Foundation`_ to license your code for use with Python (you retain the copyright).